 - On your child's admission to school please notify the SENCos of your child's SEN and/ or disability and provide any relevant documents.
-You may contact the school office by email at info@walsh-.surrey.sch.uk (Infant school office), school@walsh-junior.surrey.sch.uk (Junior school office) or the Infant SENCo at senco@walsh-memorial.surrey.sch.uk or Junior SENCo at senco@walsh-junior.surrey.sch.uk.
-If your child's needs become apparent during their time at Walsh Infant and Junior School, the class teacher or SENCo will contact you to discuss how the school can support your child.
-Please speak to your child's class teacher first if circumstances arise that you wish the school to be kept informed of. - If your child's needs cannot be met within the normal, high quality teaching provision in class, then the class teacher will draw up a SEND support plan that identifies your child's needs and the targeted outcomes your child will be supported to achieve - Termly meetings will then take place with the class teacher and/ or SENCo to share a review of your child's progress towards the targeted outcomes and plan for next steps/ new outcomes.
+You may contact the school office by email at info@walsh-.surrey.sch.uk (Infant school office), school@walsh-junior.surrey.sch.uk (Junior SENCo at gemma.devonshire@walsh-junior.surrey.sch.uk or Junior SENCo at gemma.devonshire@walsh-junior.surrey.sch.uk If your child's needs become apparent during their time at Walsh Infant and Junior School, the class teacher or SENCo will contact you to discuss how the school can support your child.
+Please speak to your child's class teacher first if circumstances arise that you wish the school to be kept informed of. - If your child's needs cannot be met within the normal, high quality teaching provision in class, then the class teacher will draw up a SEND Learning Plan that identifies your child's needs and the targeted outcomes your child will be supported to achieve - Termly meetings will then take place with the class teacher and/ or SENCo to share a review of your child's progress towards the targeted outcomes and plan for next steps/ new outcomes.